 - A school that’s located in the hometown of MisterRogers hosts a “Good Neighbor” breakfast every year during Catholic Schools Week.
 The students (ALL the students in the school) provide the entertainment for the morning and act as food servers.
 While community members see the positive impact the school has on its children fostering a peace-filled and caring community, parents of Kindergarten students witness the value of service which will be imbued in their children as well as the talents that will be nurtured at the school.

 You can’t share a vision of the school if you, as the leader of the school, haven’t developed one.
-When a parent asks you, “Tell me about your school,” will you be able to paint a compelling picture for them?
+When a parent asks you, “Tell me about your school,” will you be able to describe a compelling vision for them?